 Working with a discount real estate agent can save you thousands in agent’s commission — without sacrificing agent quality or service.
 This will help you walk away with more on closing day.

 In the meantime, here’s everything you need to know about closing costs in Florida.

 Closing day is the final step in the sales transaction, and when you transfer ownership of your property to the buyer — thus “closing” the transaction.
 Typically this takes place under the guidance of a title company or real estate attorney and requires both buyer and seller to have fulfilled all the agreements made in the sales contract.

 Closing costs are the various fees incurred by buyers and sellers during the closing of their real estate sale.
 Sellers closing costs are deducted from the total profit of the sale, if there is any.
-Typically sellers can expect to pay around 3% in closing costs in Florida, and up to 9%, including realtor commissions.
+Typically, sellers can expect to pay around 3% in closing costs in Florida or up to 9% if you include realtor commissions.